I Want To...

 Director of the IEE Faculty Education Scholars Program

-Janet Serwint, MD, the IEE Managing Board and invited Hopkins faculty members.
+Nicole Shilkofski, MD, MEd, the IEE Managing Board and invited Hopkins faculty members.

 Nicole Shilkofski, MD, MEd (Chair), Jessica L. Bienstock, MD, MPH, Joseph Cofrancesco Jr., MD, MPH, FACP (non-voting member), Khalil G. Ghanem, MD, PhD, Mitchell A. Goldstein, MD, Susan Lehmann, MD, Pamela A. Lipsett, MD, MHPE, FACS, FCCM, Douglas N. Robinson, PhD, Stephen C. Yang, MD